“People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-We don’t always think about customer service at your school when you embark upon ways to improve your student enrollment, but it can make a huge difference in both your attraction of new students and retaining your existing ones.
+We don’t always think about customer service in a school when we embark upon ways to improve student enrollment, but it can make a huge difference in both your attraction of new students and retention of your existing ones.

 Since the student is often not the best conduit for information about the school, it is critical that when the parent interacts with the school, that those experiences are positive ones.
-You may be delivering a great experience to the student; engaging lessons, a warm social environment, etc., but if the parent has a poor experience when they interact with you, it is magnified because that is generally their only frame of reference.
+You may be delivering a great experience to the student: engaging lessons, a warm social environment, etc., but if the parent has a poor school customer service experience, it is magnified because that is generally their only frame of reference.

-To create a great FAQ, begin by asking your colleagues and your parent ambassadors to compile a list of the most commonly asked questions.
+To create a great FAQ, begin by asking your colleagues and your parent ambassadors to compile a list of the most common questions parents ask them.
 Expand your list by reviewing feedback forms, parent satisfaction surveys, and notes from parent-teacher conferences or other school events.
-When you’ve collected as many questions as you can publish them on your school website along with their solutions.
+When you’ve collected as many questions as you can, publish them on your school website along with their solutions.

 Next, take a look at your website to understand what parts of the website seem to have the highest traffic.
 If you are like most schools, you will find that items like the lunch menu attract the most views.
 Make sure that the information that your parents are most often seeking is easy to find (3 clicks or less) on your website.

 This may be challenging at first because most schools don’t view their parents as “customers.”
-However, in this era of school choice, parents can and will leave your school if they feel their concerns are not being heard, or if they perceive that you are not treating them well.
+This is especially true for customer service in public schools, however it also applies to customer service in private schools.
+In this era of school choice, parents can and will leave your school if they feel their concerns are not being heard, or if they perceive that you are not treating them well.

 For your instructional staff, a simple alignment on how quickly a parental email should be returned goes a long way in providing good customer service.
 Establishing a 24-hour response time to parental communications helps to minimize angry calls to the principal, and if the issue requires more than 24 hours to solve, always acknowledge you received the message and are working on solving it.

-And advertise your response time!
+Also, once you establish your response time, advertise it!
 Let parents know that they’re in good hands and their concerns (if they have them) will be addressed in a timely manner.

 Social media is not the place to resolve disagreements.
 The medium doesn’t lend itself to nuance, and we have all seen how quickly a simple disagreement can devolve into an expletive-laden comment war.
 If a parent leaves a complaint on one of your social media channels, respond in a very polite and helpful tone.
 Acknowledge their complaint and offer to call them or meet in person to discuss.
 Never argue the merits (or lack thereof) on social media.